giffordj1atwit/MLB-Umpire-Scorecards/README.md

 ## Summary
 Overall, MLB umpires have an accuracy of about 92%.
 They also outperform their expected accuracy by an average of 0.14% and have been improving in these statistics from 2015 to 2022.
 Consistency in calls also is about 92%, but there has not been any significant change from 2015 to 2022.
-Umpires do affect the outcome of a game by an average of 1.53 runs, which does indicate some issues.
+Umpires do affect the outcome of a game by an average of 1.53 runs, which indicates some issues.
 However, while this specific statistic does not reflect well on umpires, the rest of the data seems to show a higher quality in officiating than many claim.

 ## Code